nekonote-framework/nekonote-framework.github.com/pages/document/1.0.0-beta/handler.md

 This method will be called at last.
 ```

-# Implementing Methods for Code-Reuse
+# Implementing Methods For Code-Reuse

 ### handler/base.rb
 {:class="cb-title"}